fionangq/GCP-YellowTaxi-project/README.md

 # NYC Yellow Taxi ETL pipeline project

 This is an ETL pipeline to ingest NYC Yellow Taxi Records located [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The file is ingested, transformed and loaded to our data warehouse.
-The data pipeline is built using Google Cloud Storage (GCS), Google Big Query.
-We use Spark as data transformation and Airflow as the orchestration.
+The data pipeline is built using Google Cloud Storage (GCS) and Google Big Query.
+We use Spark as data transformation and Airflow as the orchestration for this project.

 ## Architecture diagram